 Summers here can get really hot—there's no denying that!
 Wichita pools, splash parks and interactive fountains are a fun way to beat the heat.
 If you're looking for a great place to spend an afternoon playing in the water, check out some of these popular summer splash spots.

-Old Town Square
+Old Town Plaza Interactive Fountain

 If you want to cool off without getting wet, there are plenty of air conditioned shops to duck into, or you can enjoy shaded seating in the square, where and you might just catch one of the many performances by local musicians and street performers.

 The Fountains at WaterWalk are for visual entertainment rather than splashing in, but as one of Wichita’s coolest water features, they can’t be left off the list.
 While most fountains are pretty to look at, these put on a whole show, featuring lights and music.

 During the summer, the shows run Thursdays through Sundays and begin at noon, 8 p.m., 9 p.m. and 10 p.m.
 Each show lasts 10 to 15 minutes.
 Shows are choreographed to a variety of genres of music, including classical, classic rock, country and ’80s rock.
 The fountains are located just east of Gander Mountain at 605 S. Wichita Street.

 With their giant water slides, diving boards, a rock wall, a lazy river and more, Derby’s Rock River Rapids is a perfect pace to spend a summer day, especially a hot one!
 Twist and turn down the blue slide in a double-tube with a friend, or take a daring plunge down the red speed slide.

 Rock River Rapids is located at 1900 E. James in Derby.
 Admission is $8 for kids (3-17) and seniors (60+), and $9 for adults ages 18-59.
 Children 2 years old and younger are free.